The credential, also known as the pilgrim passport, or credenziali.

 Where to get a credential

 The Confraternity issues two different kinds of credential.
-When you join as a member, you are issued with a fold-out credential which has space for eighty stamps.
-We also have a larger, booklet-style credential with space for one hundred and sixty four stamps.
+When you join as a member, you are issued your choice of a fold-out credential which has space for eighty stamps or our larger, booklet-style credential with space for one hundred and sixty four stamps.
 Both credentials have more space than those offered by other organisations and are intended to allow you to complete the entire pilgrimage with one credential.
 Both can be purchased from the shop.

 Pilgrim passports are also available at the information office at Canterbury Cathedral, Kilometre 0 of the Via Francigena.